Pecos River: History

 The river was the eastern territory of the Faraon (‘Pharaoh’) Apache Indians, a tribe of Apache, probably closely related to the Mescalero Apache, if not part of them.
 Their divisions were Ancavistis, Jacomis, Orejones, Carlanes, and Cuampes, but of these the Carlanes at least belonged to the Jicarillas.
 The river later played a large role in the exploration of Texas by the Spanish.
 In the latter half of the 19th century, "West of the Pecos" was a reference to the rugged desolation of the Wild West.
 New Mexico and Texas disputed water rights to the river until the U.S. government settled the dispute in 1949 with the Pecos River Compact.
 The Pecos River Settlement Agreement was signed between New Mexico and Texas in 2003.

 Dams

 Multiple dams have been built along the Pecos River.
 Santa Rosa Lake is 117 miles/188 km east of Albuquerque.
-Sumner Lake, formed by the 1939 Sumner Dam, is located between Santa Rosa and Fort Sumner, NM.
+Sumner Lake, formed by the 1939 Sumner Dam, is located between Santa Rosa and Fort Sumner, New Mexico.
 Two dams are located north of Carlsbad, New Mexico, at Avalon Dam and Brantley Dam, to help irrigate about 25000 acre as part of the Carlsbad reclamation project (established in 1906).
 Texas has also dammed the river at the Red Bluff Dam in the western part of that state to form the Red Bluff Reservoir.
 The portion of the reservoir that extends into New Mexico forms the lowest point in that state.